Edward Castro: Claude Henderson

 On October 25, 1986, 46-year-old Claude J. Henderson moved into a mobile home in Auburndale, Florida.
 That same day he was visited by his brother Charles, who said Claude was in good spirits.
 That was the last time Charles ever spoke to his brother.
 A few days later, Castro, who recently moved to Polk County, entered Henderson's trailer.
-He tied Henderson's hand behind his back, tied his feet together, and beat him to death.
+He tied Henderson's hands behind his back, tied his feet together, and beat him to death.
 He left his body face up on his bed.
 Castro then stole the keys for Henderson's 1973 Chevrolet van and took off with it.
 On November 4, when acquaintances heard nothing from Henderson, his brother Charles and Charles' friend Roy Allen entered his trailer and found his body.

 George Hill

 On January 5, 1987, Castro visited a gay bar in St. Petersburg.
-While cruising around the place, he chatted up with 50-year-old George Larry Hill, an interior designer.
-Castro told Hill he was interested in going home with him, though Hill was not so comfortable.
-After some convincing, however, Hill agreed and drove Castro back to his home in St. Petersburg.
-Castro would later tell authorities he was filled with jealousy after walking into Hill's home, which Hill shared with a doctor; the home contained an entertainment center, wall to wall with VCRs and colored TVs.
-Deciding he wanted to kill Hill, Castro entered the kitchen and found a kitchen knife and held Hill at knifepoint.
-He allegedly told Hill "Hey, man, you've only got one life to give.
+He began a conversation with 50-year-old George Larry Hill, an interior designer.
+Castro told Hill he was interested in going home with him, and after initially declining the offer, Hill agreed and drove Castro to his home.
+Castro would later tell authorities he was filled with jealousy after walking into Hill's home, which Hill shared with a doctor; the home contained an entertainment center, wall to wall with VCRs and color TVs.
+Deciding he wanted to kill Hill, Castro entered the kitchen and brandished a knife to Hill's neck.
+He allegedly told Hill, "Hey, man, you've only got one life to give.
 Pick a spot".
-He then tied Hill up and viciously stabbed him four times in the heart area, killing him.
+He then tied Hill up and stabbed him four times in the heart area, killing him.
 Afterwards, Castro scribbled homophobic messages on the walls and then left the home.

 Austin Scott

 Only eight days later, Castro paid a motorist $10 to drive him to Tampa, and once there offered him an extra $60 to drive him to Ocala.
 There, on January 14, 1987, Castro wound up in a gay bar.
 There, he chatted up with 57-year-old Austin Carter Scott and convinced him to drive him to his apartment.
-Scott drove Castro back to his one room apartment, where Castro decided to kill him so he could take his vehicle.
+Scott drove Castro back to his one-room apartment, where Castro decided to kill him so he could take his vehicle.
 From there, he produced a knife and choked Scott, then stabbed him between five and at least fifteen times in the heart area.
 Afterwards, Castro invited an upstairs neighbor, Robert McKnight, to Scott's apartment.
 Once inside, Castro ordered him to stab Scott, to which McKnight did.
 Afterwards, Castro stole his watch, rings, change, and his wallet, then he stole Scott's Ford Maverick and drove off.
 He later stopped in Lake City to talk to some children about buying crack cocaine, though in later interviews Castro stated that he was joking with them.